Atharva-0426/Basics-Of-DSA/README.md

 # Basics Of DSA

-This repository contains the topics that i covered till now including the resoruces that i have used.
+This repository contains the topics that i covered till now and the contest programs that I did including the resoruces that I have used.

 1)Basic Maths and Arrays:
 -Prefix sum, modulo, prime numbers,